peteroupc/classic-wallpaper/uielements.md

 - was mostly rendered in a solid color, and
 - was rarely antialiased, and then mainly if the display mode is greater than 8 bits per pixel.

-In fancier displays of text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one pixel upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.[^11]  But new applications should avoid having text in icons, cursors, and pixel images.
+In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one pixel upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.[^11]  But new applications should avoid having text in icons, cursors, and pixel images.

 ## Flexible User Interface Graphics